Lingo 3 Tutorial: Events and Handlers

 READING: We are about to get into a little deeper waters now.
 You have to read carefully Chapter 8 of the D8D and answer all the questions within this tutorial

 Director is supposedly(*) based on a few principles that are known as "Object-oriented Programming".
 What this means for you is that, everything in Director is an "object".
 A drawing you created is an object.
 A field you display is an object.
-Even a frame and a director movie is an object. (*)"supposedly" means "not there yet".
+Even a frame and a director movie is an object. (*)"supposedly" means "not completely".
 The addition of the keyword "me" at the end of some event handlers that lingo is adding automatically is the most prominent feature of an object's script that affects the object itself.
 Ignore it - all of the scripts we will be writing will be of that sort.

 Objects have properties (can remember facts) and methods (can do things).